ResearchCodingClub/ResearchCodingClub.github.io/course.md

 easier to collaborate and work on code with others (including your future self!).

+### Software lifecycle planning

+**Wednesday 19th November 2025, 2pm to 3pm, online - sign up form coming soon**

+When you start writing software it is often very useful to think about the development process and how you will make your software sustainable in the long term.
+In this module we will introduce important aspects of software development in research: software lifecyle, management plan, licences and dissemination.
+This module should allow you to ask yourself the right questions when starting a research software project.

 ### Software design
 <span style="color: #ff0000">Wednesday 3rd</span> December 2025, in person.